 - High Blood Pressure – The chances of getting high blood pressure is greater especially if you are obese or overweight.
 It is basically a force of blood pushing against the arteries walls as the pumping of the heart going on.

-- Heart Disease and Stroke-Extra weight makes you more likely to have high blood pressure and high cholesterol.
+- Heart Disease and Stroke-Extra weight make you more likely to have high blood pressure and high cholesterol.
 Both of those conditions make heart disease or stroke more likely.

 - Type 2 Diabetes – Most of the people who have Type 2 diabetes are either obese or overweight.
 Traditionally, the body does the work of breaking down the food into glucose.
 Then it is carried to the cells all through the body.
 A hormone called insulin is used by the cells to convert glucose into energy.
 However, it is not the same in Type 2 Diabetes as the cells in the body do not make use of insulin properly, hence the blood glucose levels go up.